Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Units
-- Added two new name prefixes for yales, and one new name suffix.
+- Added two new name prefixes and one new name suffix for yales.

 -----------------------------------------------------------------------
 - 1.7.1